quintel/documentation/docs/main/profiles.md

 ## Overview of profiles
-Below, the profiles in the ETM are specified in cateogries demand, supply and other profiles.
+Below, the profiles in the ETM are specified in categories demand, supply and other profiles.
 More information about the country-specific profiles can be found on the profiles (curves) section in [ETDataset](https://github.com/quintel/etdataset-public/tree/master/curves).

 ### Demand profiles